m-salman-05/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w2-notes.md

   - `Fully Online`
     - uses statics objects of the perception stack to accuretely label and localize all relevant static objects to create the map such as : lane boundaries, traffic regulation(signs and lights), regulations attributes on the lanes (right turns marking or crosswalks)
     - rarely used due the complexity

   - `Fully Offline`
     - created from collectiong data of given road several times
     - specialized vehicles with high accuracy sensors are driven along roadways regularly to construct offline maps
     - after the collection is complete the information is then labelled with the use of automatic labelling from static object perception and human annotation and correction
+    - such a map is very detailed and accurate, but is unable to react or adapt to a changing environment.

   - `Created Offline and Update Online`
     - Created Offline and Update Online with new relevant information
     - creating a highly accurate roadmap which can be updated while driving
-    - better than offline and online methods
+    - combines the benefit of both offline and online approaches.

 ### Lesson 4 Supplementary Reading: Environment Representation